Dutch Transport Innovation Study Tour

 - Field trip to Eindhoven to inspect the Hovenring, the world’s most spectacular example of bicycle infrastructure

-- Tour the world’s largest bicycle parking facility (Utrecht Centraal Station), led by Herbert Tiemens.
+- Tour the world’s largest bicycle parking facility (Utrecht Centraal Station).
+Led by Elliot Fishman.

 - Field trip: Amsterdam.
 Topics include: